BitcoinDesign/Guide/guide/payments/send.md

 Processing times may also differ a lot between on-chain and Lightning network payments.
 On-chain, pending transactions are bundled into a [new block]({{ '/guide/getting-started/technology-primer/#what-is-a-blockchain' | relative_url }}) roughly every 10 minutes.
 On the Lightning network, [payment routing]({{ '/guide/getting-started/technology-primer/#how-are-payments-routed' | relative_url }}) happens instantly and is largely dependent on the number of nodes involved and their responsiveness.

 When transactions take longer than expected, users need to be clearly informed about the status.
 In scenarios like in-store payments, speedy confirmation is of the essence, as the user wants to move on, and the merchant may have other customers waiting.
-In-app status updates can be coupled with notifications, or even emails, to ensure that both parties are confident that everything is in order.
+In-app status updates can be coupled with notifications to ensure that both parties are confident that everything is in order.

 {% include image-gallery.html pages = page.imagesProcessing %}

 In case a user needs to briefly wait, the application should not block the interface, but offer other useful actions to perform, such as labelling and tagging the payment, or adding the recipient to the contact list.

-On-chain, it may also be possible to cancel (via [replace-by-fee](https://bitcoinops.org/en/topics/replace-by-fee/) or double-spend with a higher fee) or speed-up (via [child-pays-for-parent](https://bitcoinops.org/en/topics/cpfp/)) a transaction after it has been broadcast, but before it has been included in a block.
+On-chain, you may offer users the options to cancel (via [replace-by-fee](https://bitcoinops.org/en/topics/replace-by-fee/) (RBF)) or speed-up (via [child-pays-for-parent](https://bitcoinops.org/en/topics/cpfp/) (CPFP)) a transaction.
+This is only possible after the transaction has been broadcast, but before it has been included in a block.

 ## Success